Skip to main content

 Identification of Potential Data Errors

 A general set of quality control checks is applied to a subset of variables after all sources are integrated into a set of unique periods of record station files.
-These checks are described in Dunn et al. (2016).
+These checks are based on those described in Dunn et al. (2016).
 In addition, GHCNh preserves the Quality Control information of its component sources.
-These flags are described in the ghcnh_DOCUMENTATION.
+These flags are described in the GHCNh documentation folder.

 References